Entanglement cost for infinite-dimensional physical systems: Preliminaries

 Putting together~\eqref{eq:infinite_operations}, Remark~\ref{inclusion_hierarchy_cost_rem}, and Lemma~\ref{same_cost_lemma}, we deduce that

 for arbitrary bipartite states $\rho=\rho_{AB}$.
 In finite dimension, it is known that all of the above notions of cost, which are a priori different, actually coincide.
-Our results will show that, perhaps surprisingly, the same happens in infinite dimensions.
+Our results will show that, perhaps surprisingly, the same happens in infinite-dimensional systems.